What are the ways to backup, recover and develop Standby Strategies for the Kaseya VSA?

 Always On Clustering/Log Shipping for SQL Server

-It is possible to run Kaseya with the SQL Server in a Always On Environment (or using log shipping), however, there are limitations.
-During patches and upgrades, Kaseya will require alter database commands which will fail if Always-On/Log Shipping is enabled.
+Please note that Kaseya does not Develop or Test with Always On Clustering.
+Any issues will not be supported by our Engineering and Support teams.
+Customers have be able to run Kaseya with the SQL Server in an Always On Environment (or using log shipping), however, there are limitations.
+During patches and upgrades, Kaseya will require alter database commands which may fail with earlier versions of SQL Server if Always-On/Log Shipping is enabled.
 In these cases, Always-On/Log shipping needs to be disabled before maintenance occurs.
 Additionally, Kaseya will keep the database in a simple recovery mode even if it's changed to full (it will switch it back automatically).
 To disable Kaseya from changing the database back to simple recovery mode, run this SQL against the ksubscribers database:

 INSERT INTO tempdata (tempName,tempValue,expireTemp) VALUES ('noRecoverModelReset','noRecoverModelReset','20330101');